MichaeLeroy/overflow-research/README.md

 dealing with overflow, and looks at some alternatives to simple trap or wrap.

-## Isn't Wrapping Integer Overflow Dangerous (the C Experience)?
+## Isn't Wrapping Dangerous (the C Experience)?

-Yes, it can be, but the extent and severity of such dangers depend upon the language being used.
+Yes, it can be, but the extent and severity of such dangers depend strongly upon the language being used.
 C is prone to serious bugs stemming from integer overflow, and this issue has been well studied for C (*provide citations--some from references below, work out mechanics*).
 Consider C and integer overflow to provide a context for an evaluation of the issue for Julia.

 ### Mechanisms, Contexts of Serious Integer Overflow Bugs